shaharsol/lotg/README.md

 ```

 #### Problem
-Developing apps that integrate with git providers (Github, bitbucket, gitlab) require separate integration with each one.
+Developing apps that integrate with git providers (GitHub, BitBucket, GitLab) require separate integration with each one.

 #### Solution
 One API to rule them all.